minhhoit/yacms/docs/deployment.rst

 Commands
 --------

-Here's the list of commands provided in a Mezzanine project's ``fabfile.py``.
+Here's the list of commands provided in a Yacms project's ``fabfile.py``.
 Consult the `Fabric documentation <http://fabfile.org>`_ for more information on working with these: